 Can students claim benefits to help with rent?

-Most students can't claim universal credit but there are some exceptions.
+Most students cannot claim universal credit but there are some exceptions.

 Studying part time

-You can usually claim universal credit as a part time student as long as you can meet the conditions in your claimant commitment.
+You can usually claim UC as long as you meet your claimant commitment conditions such as looking for jobs.

-Speak to your work coach about your course when you apply.
+Speak to your jobcentre work coach about your part time course when you apply.

-You can usually claim universal credit as a full time student if your course is classed as non advanced education.
-For example, if you're studying A-levels.
+You can usually claim UC as a full time student if your course is classed as non advanced education.

-You must be without parental support.
-For example, if you've been asked to leave by your parents or would be at risk there.
+You need to be in a situation where your parents do not help you.
+For example, if you've been asked to leave home or would be at risk there.

-You don't usually have to look for work to get universal credit in this situation.
+You do not usually have to look for work to get UC.

 Living with a partner

-You may be able to claim universal credit if you live with a partner who is not a student, and you have a low income.
+You could get UC if you live with a partner who is not a student, and you have a low income.

 If children live with you

-You may be able to claim universal credit as a full time student if you're a parent or foster parent with a:
+You could claim UC if you are a full time student and a parent or foster parent with:

-If you share responsibility for a child, you can only claim if they normally live with you.
+If you share a child's care, you can only claim UC if your child normally lives with you.

 If you get certain disability benefits

-You can get universal credit as a full time student if you're classed as having 'limited capability for work' and you also get one of the following benefits:
+You can get UC as a full time student if the DWP says you have limited capability for work and you get one of these benefits:

 If you're pension age

-You may be able to claim housing benefit instead of universal credit if you've reached pension age.
+You could claim housing benefit instead of UC if you're pension age.

-If you live with a partner who is working age, you usually need to claim universal credit.
+If you live with a partner who is working age, you usually need to claim UC.

 If you already get housing benefit

-You usually have to remain in the same council area to stay on housing benefit.
-If you move to a different area, you'll usually have to claim universal credit instead.
+You usually need to stay in the same council area.
+If you move to a different area, you usually have to claim UC.

 How your benefit is worked out

-If you qualify, other income such as maintenance loans or wages are taken into account when your benefit is calculated.
+Other income such as student maintenance loans or wages count when your benefit is calculated.

 Still need help?